astroval0/astroval0/README.md

 17 // United Kingdom

 Obsessed with how shit works under the hood.
-I prefer to use C++, C#, and a little bit of Rust.
-I can flex to JS or Kotlin when suited.

 Ive been coding since I was around 8-9 years old and was introduced to it at around 5 :D